chensxb97/promManager/README.md

-# promVisualizer
+# Prometheus Onboarding Manager

 ## Objective
-A self-service onboarding platform for visualising Prometheus Queries
+A self-service onboarding platform for managing Prometheus Queries and other metadata.
+The idea is to create a user interface that offers Prometheus functionality and customisation for third-party users, without having to make direct and high-risk modifications to the Prometheus configurations.

 ## Summary of App
 - A react app for onboarding prometheus queries and displays visualisations in a global dashboard.